nh-server/switch-guide/docs/extras/blocking_nintendo.md

     -----

     ### Using homebrew to set 90dns on all existing WiFi networks
-    1. Download [switch-90dns-setter](https://github.com/suchmememanyskill/switch-90dns-setter/releases) and put it in the switch folder.
+    1. Download [switch-90dns-setter](https://github.com/suchmememanyskill/switch-90dns-setter/releases) and put it in the /switch folder.
     2. Launch CFW and open the homebrew menu.
     3. Launch `90dns setter`.
     4. Press X to apply 90dns to all WiFi networks.
-    5. Press Y to reboot the switch.
+    5. Press Y to reboot the Switch.
     6. Check in system settings if networks have a custom DNS applied.

 | Location                              | Primary DNS         | Secondary DNS       |
 |:--------------------------------------|:--------------------|:--------------------|
 | Europe (Server located in France)     | `163.172.141.219`   | `207.246.121.77`    |